strongloop/strongloop.com2/_posts/2019-04-15-loopback-4-2019-q1-overview..md

 published: false
 ---

-After the release of [LoopBack 4 GA version](https://strongloop.com/strongblog/loopback-4-ga) last October, the train didn't stop.
-The team has been busy enhancing the framework, closing feature parity gaps, and helping community onboard with LoopBack4.
+After the LoopBack team released [LoopBack 4 GA version](https://strongloop.com/strongblog/loopback-4-ga) last October, they didn't stop to rest on their laurels.
+The team has been busy enhancing the framework, closing feature parity gaps, and helping community onboard with LoopBack 4.

 Since GA, we have been focusing on implementing/enhancing the following major areas: